brickbazooka/canton-fair-scraper/README.md

 ## Configuration

 The scraper can be configured using the `./config.js` file.
+You can

-You can specify the categories to scrape by adding their IDs to the `CATEGORIES_TO_SCRAPE` array.
+-   specify the categories to scrape by adding their IDs to the `CATEGORIES_TO_SCRAPE` array
+-   optionally, leave the `CATEGORIES_TO_SCRAPE` array empty to scrape all categories
+-   enable/disable scraping exhibitor contact information by setting `SHOULD_SCRAPE_EXHIBITORS` to `true` or `false`

 ```javascript
 // Leave this empty to scrape all categories